 How do you think your kids' atittude would change if that was the case?

 Again, I realize this isn't a popular opinion.
-I know many kids that are Riley's age (5) and are in 4-5 organized activities every week, not including school.
+I know many kids that are my oldest's age (5) and are in 4-5 organized activities every week, not including school.
 It's how we have been programmed as Mom's in our time - and it's how our kids will continue to do it unless we change that for them, and simplify their schedule now...

 Of course, this isn't the only way I simplify our calendars - but it's one that can show immediate change.
 Stay tuned for more idea's to simplify your time and create more SPACE to enjoy your family...

 How do you feel about limiting your kids' organized activities?
 Shoot me an e-mail at [email protected] or DM me on IG - @hellodianarene --- i'd love to hear your thoughts!